 Information for parents and advice from experts on topics from pre-conception through toddlerhood.

 Provides child care resources and referral, and supports children, families, employers, providers and the public to ensure that quality child care takes its place as an integral part of society.
 Also offers consultation on child care options and community education and advocacy.
-The Councils act as central planning and coordinating agencies for child care in Suffolk and Nassau Counties.

 Obtain the latest homeschooling news and articles.
 This site is updated very frequently and is created by the publishers of Practical Homeschooling and Homeschool PC.